 Ivy League Acceptance Rates Expected to be Lower

-In our article published on the Huffington Post, we discussed important strategies for high school students to increase success applying to the Ivy League, as our students get accepted to an Ivy League college each year.
-Here is a summary of the advice we provided.
+In my article published on the Huffington Post, I discussed important strategies for high school students to increase success applying to the Ivy League, as my students get accepted to Ivy League colleges each year.
+Here is a summary of the advice I provided.

 To be successful, a student must creatively stand out from other applicants by presenting unique information.
-We call this a student’s Application Positioning™.
+I call this a student’s Application Positioning™.

 Application Positioning™ is key for Ivy League admissions—even for top students.
 The Ivy League colleges seek students that uniquely contribute to the overall vibrancy and health of the college to continue attracting students to its college year after year.
 Relying on high grades and test scores, alone, are not enough to accomplish this.